 To receive CE credit, participants must complete a two step process:

 - Apply for CE and evaluate sessions via the online CE site by June 3, 2019.

 - Answer the ACPE questions in this survey.

 Nurses, physician assistants, and physicians can apply continuing education credits earned at this meeting towards the Geriatrics Recognition Award (GRA) of the AGS, which recognizes individuals who are committed to advancing their continuing education in geriatrics/gerontological nursing.
 For more information about continuing education credits and the GRA, please click here or call the AGS office at (212) 308-1414.

 CME/CE Credit Tracking Card, Certificates & Evaluations

-At this year’s annual meeting, AGS will be using RFID technology for session tracking.
-The data on this card is encrypted to ensure your privacy.
-This card will allow you to sign into sessions that use the “Tap and Go” system for CME/CE tracking.
-Simply hold your CME/CE Card in front of the Tap and Go station at the entrance of each session you attend to track credits earned.
-We encourage attendees to tap in to all sessions you attend, even if you do not need CME.
+At this year’s annual meeting, AGS will be using the QR Code on the front of your meeting badge.
+Your meeting badge will allow you to sign into sessions for CME/CE tracking.
+Simply hold your meeting badge in front of the scanner at the entrance of each session you attend to track credits earned.
+We encourage attendees to scan in to all sessions you attend, even if you do not need CME/CE.
 This data helps the Annual Meeting Program Committee determine what kind of sessions draw our members’ attendance and interests, and is taken into account when we plan for future meetings.

 There will be a link on the AGS website to the online CME/CE session evaluation and certificate service.
 The site will be available beginning on Thursday morning.
 Sessions will be posted to the site the day after the live session occurs, so you will be able to log in and evaluate the sessions you attended within 24 hours of attending them.
 You will be required to provide course evaluation information in order to successfully complete the educational requirements and produce your CE Certificate listing the sessions you attended.